Anurager Chhowa

-Anurager Chhowa is an Indian Bengali-language drama television series that premiered on 7 February 2022 on Star Jalsha and after 3 years of successful run, completed 1000 episodes on 25 March 2025.
-This show is produced under the banner of Shree Venkatesh Films.
-It is an official remake of the Malayalam TV series Karuthamuthu.
-It starred Swastika Ghosh and Dibyajyoti Dutta in lead roles previously.
-From September 2025, it starrs Swastika Ghosh and Rahul Mazumdar in lead roles.
-It loosely follows Star Plus blockbuster series Anupamaa and Yeh Rishta Kya Kehlata Hai.
-The series is dubbed in English and airs on Star Life as "You Have My Heart".
-It was dubbed in Hindi and aired on Star Plus as "Chhoo Kar Mere Mann Ko".
-At present the series loosely follows the story of Star Jalsha blockbuster series Kusum Dola.
+Anurager Chhowa is an Indian Bengali language television series that premiered on 7 February 2022 on Star Jalsha and streams digitally on JioHotstar.
+One of the longest running Bengali television soap opera, the show is produced under the banner of Shree Venkatesh Films.
+It formerly starred Swastika Ghosh and Dibyojyoti Dutta.
+Since September 2025, it starred Ghosh with Rahul Mazumdar in lead roles.

-Premise
+Plot

 The show highlights the importance of good characteristics in life over external beauty.
 It mainly revolves around a love triangle story between two women and one man.

 The story revolves around Deepa a humble woman and Surjo a kind cardiologist.
 Deepa is mistreated by her stepmother and half sister Urmi after her mother's death since childhood and her father does not defend her.
-Later she crosses path with Surjo Sengputa and they immediately like each other.
+Later she crosses path with Surjo Sengupta and they immediately like each other.
 Deepa is forced to marry the son of MLA in order by her stepmother and step grandmother in order to sell her late mother's land.
 She is saved by Surjo and to defend his love he married her.
-This marriage is faced with opposition from his mother Lavanga Sengputa and Urmi Sengputa who wanted to marry Surjo but ended up marrying his brother Joy.
+This marriage is faced with opposition from his mother Lavanya Sengupta and Urmi Sengupta who wanted to marry Surjo but ended up marrying his brother Joy.

 Later, Surjo's best friend and obsessive lover Mishka Sen returns.
 She has secretly killed his girlfriend Hiya by causing their accident over two years ago.
 Later, Deepa starts to suspect Mishka's intentions and discovers her obsession with Surjo and tries to expose her but no one believes.

-Eventually Lavanga accepts Deepa and Urmi falls in love with Joy.
-To prevent Deepa and Surjo from uniting Mishka makes it appear that Surjo is unfit to be a father since he is infertile and Deepa is having an affair with Kabir one of.
-Mishka's can we patients.
+Eventually Lavanya accepts Deepa and Urmi falls in love with Joy.
+To prevent Deepa and Surjo from uniting Mishka makes Deepa's pregnancy appear to be illegitimate because Surjo is unfit to be a father since he is infertile and Deepa is having an affair with Kabir one of Mishka's regular patients.
 Deepa is revealed to be pregnant and when she tells this to family, Surjo doubts her under the illusion that Mishka had created.
 Surjo doubts Deepa's dignity and feeling insulted she leaves the Sengputa House with Lavanya's support.
 She faces many trials trying to meet ends meet to support her pregnancy.